JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 However, there are some current practical objections against using these more complex methods:

 * Higher order polynomials are less stable in nature, and overfitting is a real issue.
 As the displacement of magets can present itself as a sinoid-like curve (as the Concept 2 RowErg shows), 3rd or higher polynomials are inclined to follow that curve.
 As this might introduce wild shocks in our metrics, this might be a potential issue for application;
 * A key limitation is the available number of datapoints.
-For the determination of a polynomial of the n-th order, you need at least n+1 datapoints (which in Open Rowing Monitor translates to a `flankLength`).
+For the determination of a polynomial of the n-th order, you need at least n+1 datapoints (which in OpenRowingMonitor translates to a `flankLength`).
 Some rowers, for example the Sportstech WRX700, only deliver 5 to 6 datapoints for the entire drive phase, thus putting explicit limits on the number of datapoints available for such an approximation.
 * Calculating a higher order polynomial in a robust way, for example by Theil-Senn regression, is CPU intensive.
 A quadratic approach requires a O(n<sup>2</sup>) calculation when a new datapoint is added to the sliding window (i.e. the flank).
 Our estimate is that with current known robust polynomial regression methods, a cubic approach requires at least a O(n<sup>3</sup>) calculation, and a 4th polynomial a O(n<sup>4</sup>) calculation.
 With smaller flanks (which determines the n) this has proven to be doable, but for machines which produce a lot of datapoints, and thus have more noise and a typically bigger `flankLength` (like the C2 RowErg and Nordictrack RX-800, both with a 12 `flankLength`), this becomes an issue: we consider completing 10<sup>3</sup> or even 10<sup>4</sup> complex calculations within the 5 miliseconds that is available before the next datapoint arrives, impossible.

 We also observe specific practical issues, which could result in structurally overfitting the dataset, nihilating its noise reduction effect.
 As the following sample of three rotations of a Concept2 flywheel shows, due to production tolerances or deliberate design constructs, there are **systematic** errors in the data due to magnet placement or magnet polarity.
 This results in systematic issues in the datastream: